mulkieran/justbytes/README.rst

 ========

 Justbytes is a module for handling computation with sizes expressed in bytes.
-Its principle feature is a Size class from which can be constructed Size objects which represent a precise and finite quantity of bytes.
-Various arithmetic operations are defined for Size objects.
+Its principle feature is a Range class from which can be constructed Range objects which represent a precise and finite quantity of bytes.
+Various arithmetic operations are defined for Range objects.

 Its sole purpose is the representation of real quantities of memory on real machines.
 For that reason, it does not allow powers of bytes, imprecise